DanaKharaz/duties_for_all/README.md

 # duties_for_all
 This is an Android application.
 It was fully created by myself and served as a great learning experience to get started with Android development.
+Time of development: 05/2022 - 12/2022

 BACKGROUND